Get THE RACK DEMO

 The probability of zero visuals from eight eggs at 25% odds?
 About 10%.
 One in ten breeders making this pairing will get this result.

 And those eight "normal-looking" offspring?
-Two-thirds of them are probably 66% het Clown.
+Two-thirds of them are likely 66% het Clown.
 They carry the gene.
 They're not worthless.
-They just don't show it.
+They don't show it.

 Recessive projects require patience across multiple seasons.
 You're playing a longer game.